IBM/ibm-cos-sdk-java/README.md

 IBM Cloud administrators are unable to bypass these restrictions.
 For more detail, [see the documentation][immutable-storage-docs].
 Immutable Object Storage does not support Aspera transfers via the SDK to upload objects or directories at this stage.

+## Accelerated Archive

+Users can set an archive rule that would allow data restore from an archive in 2 hours or 12 hours.

 ## Getting help

 Feel free to use GitHub issues for tracking bugs and feature requests, but for help please use one of the following resources: